 To manage better our restructured loans, we have formulated relevant policies that set forth the definitions pertinent to, provisions applicable to and allocation of responsibilities regarding the investigation, approval and post-restructuring management of the restructured loans.
 Under the relevant management rules, upon its restructuring, a restructured loan may not be initially classified to a category higher than substandard.
-A restructured loan may not be classified to a category higher than doubtful if, after its restructuring, the restructured loan remains overdue or the borrower remains incapable of repaying the loan.
+A restructured loan remains overdue or the borrower remains incapable of repaying the loan.
 Within the six-month observation period immediately following its restructuring, a restructured loan may not be reclassified to a category higher than the one to which it was initially assigned.